zcrayman/tut-data/2/README.md

-## Step 2: Building a Document Model based Repository using MongoDB
+## Step 2: Storing Menu Data Using MongoDB

 It's time to write your first Repository for the Yummy Noodle Bar, managing Menu data.